|"It's not what you are, it's what you don't become that hurts." - Oscar Levant|

 "Maybe all one can do is hope to end up with the right regrets." - Arthur Miller

-Misunderstandings are more likely when hooking up with someone you just met or don’t know that well, and there are many reasons people choose to do so.
+Misunderstandings are more likely when hooking up with someone you just met or don’t know that well, though there are many reasons people choose to do so.
 We all have a natural desire for connection, closeness, and a sense of belonging.
 This normal drive can get skewed when intoxicated or feeling lonely.
 Sometimes we want others to like us, even when we don’t really like them.
 Sometimes we are turned on and want to satisfy the urge to be held and touched.
 Hooking up can also be a way to avoid other feelings or responsibilities.

 Some of us have received messages from friends or media that sex and emotions should be completely separate.
 When emotions do emerge about a sexual encounter, our internal self- judgment can be a distraction prohibiting any lesson from surfacing.
 Denying you have feelings because you think it is wrong to “care” is an act of avoidance that blocks you from learning from the event.
 Shame is a powerful motivator, and many of us have been shamed about having feelings.
 For this reason, on some level, it makes sense that we see emotions as a sign of weakness or something we should try to get rid of.
 However, nothing could be further from the truth.
 Accepting that it is normal to have feelings about interpersonal connections allows you to face the reality of the situation you are in.
 Intimacy, by its very nature, creates vulnerability.
 Without clarity of connection, needs, or basic levels of trust, a person can be left feeling hollow, used, dissatisfied, frustrated, etc., after sharing oneself intimately.
-When a person has experienced trauma and/or adverse childhood experiences such as abuse, neglect, and household dysfunction emotional wounds may surface when desire and the openness vulnerability brings comingle.
+When a person has experienced trauma and/or adverse childhood experiences such as abuse, neglect, and household dysfunction emotional wounds may be compounded.